SvenAelterman/Bicep-VNetModule/README.md

 ```

 You can now see how using the reduce function will reduce this array to a custom object which will have as many properties as there are subnets.

+### appService.bicep

+This is a sample module only, to demonstrate how to use the output from *network.bicep* as a parameter for a depending module.

 ## Parameters